phetsims/phet-info/doc/phet-software-design-patterns.md

 ```js
     var Node = require( 'SCENERY/nodes/Node' );
 ```
-where `SCENERY` is a dependency of the particular repository where the module lives.
+where `SCENERY` is an alias or symbolic constant that represents a path to the repository where the module lives.
 This follows a condensed syntax compatible with CommonJS based on asycnhronous module dependency (AMD).
 This [article](https://requirejs.org/docs/whyamd.html) is a great resource for further reading.
+Note we are not using ES6 modules, but this may change in the upcoming months.

 Be aware of two cases, when using `require` should be reconsidered.